idaholab/virtual_test_bed/doc/content/htgr/generic-pbr/generic-pbr_model.md

 ## Preconditioning

-This block describes the preconditioner used by the solver.
+This block describes the preconditioner to be used by the preconditioned JFNK solver (available through PETSc).
+Two options are currently available, the single matrix preconditioner (SMP) and the finite difference preconditioner (FDP).
+The theory behind the preconditioner can be found in the SAM Theory Manual [!citep](Hu2021).
 New users can leave this block unchanged.

 !listing htgr/generic-pbr/pbr.i block=Preconditioning